lsst-dm/dm_dev_guide/work/flow.rst

    git push

 We force push the rebased branch for three reasons:

-(1) In many repos, branch protection requires that Travis was run on any commits before they can be pushed onto master (2) The policy is to delete branches that have been merged.
+1. In many repos, branch protection requires that Travis was run on any commits before they can be pushed onto master
+2. The policy is to delete branches that have been merged.
 This is only possible if the exact commit has been merged.
-(3) For convenience, Github will automatically close pull requests if the corresponding branch has been merged to master.
+3. For convenience, GitHub will automatically close pull requests if the corresponding branch has been merged to master.

 **GitHub pull request pages also offer a 'big green button' for merging a branch to master**.
 We discourage you from using this button since there isn't a convenient way of knowing that the merged development history graph will be linear from GitHub's interface.